 We believe that living on campus makes this transition easier for students and their parents.
 Residential Life and Education Staff are focused on helping your student have a successful year.
 We also hope to provide parents with information necessary to be effective advisors for your students.
 Please browse this Web site to find more information to help your student have a successful college career.

 Once your student checks into their residence hall and begins classes, all their records; including but not limited to academic records, medical records, judicial (student conduct) records, etc. are protected by the Family Education Rights and Privacy Act (FERPA).
-While Residential Life Staff is here to help you and your student, we may not be able to give you all the information you were once used to receiving, without prior consent from your student.
+While the Residential Life Staff is here to help you and your student, we may not be able to give you all the information you were once used to receiving, without prior consent from your student.

 When and who to call if you have concerns